SmartTensors/NMFk.jl/Readme.md

 [ Info: Optimal solution: 3 signals
 ```

-The code returns the estimated optimal number of signals `kopt`, which in this case as expected is equal to 3.
+The code returns the estimated optimal number of signals `kopt`, which in this case, as expected, is equal to 3.

 The code returns the `fitquality` and `robustness`; they can applied to represent how the solutions change with the increase of `k`: